A hurting tooth may be a sign of infection. If you have a diseased tooth, Orland Park root canals from Dr. Marshall or Dr. Jasek will:

 Rather than extracting the infected tooth, in most cases a root canal allows us to save the tooth, helping you avoid problems like teeth shifting and bone loss that can occur with missing teeth.
 Your pain will be gone, but your tooth will remain in place.

 To begin your procedure, we will first numb the area using The Wand®, a painless, syringe-free anesthesia system.
+Plus, you can get sedation if you’re nervous about your treatment.
 The root canal procedure itself involves removing the diseased pulp within the tooth, then sanitizing the tooth and sealing the interior with a special rubber-like material.

-The best way to complete your root canal repair is with a new crown, custom-made by our lab partner.
+The best way to complete your root canal repair is with a new crown, custom-made by our lab partner based on precise digital impressions and imaging.
 A crown will further protect the tooth, strengthen it, and restore virtually all your biting and chewing capacity.

 Keep These Postoperative Instructions in Mind